bitliner/shared-pack/README.md

 # shared-pack

-Compiler to easily share code between angular.js and node.js.
+Write code in node.js, and use it on node.js or angular.js platforms.

 <img src="./docs/usage.gif"/>